 You can find the most up-to-date hardware compatibility list (HCL) here.
 Use the HCL to confirm that your switch model supports Cumulus Linux.
 The HCL is updated regularly, listing products by port configuration, manufacturer and SKU part number.

-You can download a PDF version of the complete Cumulus Linux 4.1 user guide here.
+You can view the complete Cumulus Linux 4.1 user guide as a single page to print to PDF here.